-To learn about the Council’s most recent work, visit the Annual Reports web page.
+To learn about the Council’s most recent work, visit our annual reports web page.

-The staff of the Council have identified five core values which capture what each person brings to the organization and how we carry out the Council’s work:
+We embrace the following five core values, which capture what our staff bring to our team and how we carry out the Council’s work.

 - Passion and Dedication: We are passionate about our role as stewards of the Delta and dedicated to our unique role to protect the region for all Californians.
 As public servants, we work with diligence and perseverance to serve the public interest.
 In support of our passion and dedication, we cultivate opportunities for learning, mentoring, and personal and professional growth.